arxisme/APGCL_leave_management_system/README.md

 # APGCL_leave_management_system
-A full-fledged leave management system for APGCL as a Academic internship project
+A full-fledged leave management system for APGCL as  Academic internship project